 of the concrete slabs

-for a WW2 building on 31 August 2003 located at the end
+for the Assembly Plant building on 31 August 2003 located at the end

 of the road before the track to the summit of Mt.
 Coot-tha